 - Leads the music for all of the Masses on the weekend

-- Rehearses together on Wednesdays at 7:00 pm from late August to mid-June to prepare for our liturgies
+- Rehearses together on Wednesdays from September to mid-June to prepare for our liturgies

 - Children’s Choir: